NVIDIA/TensorRT-LLM/docs/source/architecture/model-weights-loader.md

 In this mode, every precision require user's own support.

 ## Trouble shooting
-The weights loader is an experimental feature fow now, and is enabled for LLaMA family models by default.
+The weights loader is an experimental feature for now, and is enabled for LLaMA family models and Qwen models by default.

 If users are encountered with failure caused by `ModelWeightsLoader`, a workaround is passing environmental variable `TRTLLM_DISABLE_UNIFIED_CONVERTER=1` to disable the model weights loader and fallback to the legacy path.

-This workaround will be removed in future version after the LLaMA weights conversion is stable.
+This workaround will be removed in future version after the LLaMA/Qwen weights conversion is stable.